imdhemy/google-play-billing/docs/installation.md

 ## Configuration

 Requests to the Google Play Developer API requires authentication key.
-To authenticate your machine create a service account, the [set the environment variable](./creating-a-client.md#set-the-environment-variable) `GOOGLE_APPLICATION_CREDENTIALS` to the path of the downloaded json key.
+To authenticate your machine you should create a service account, then [set the environment variable](./creating-a-client.md#set-the-environment-variable) `GOOGLE_APPLICATION_CREDENTIALS` to the path of the downloaded json key.
 This allows you to create an authenticated client, or alternatively you can [pass the contents of the downloaded key](./creating-a-client.md#create-from-json-key-array) as an associative array.
 You can find more information on [creating a client documentation](./creating-a-client.md).